alfred82santa/whalesong/docs/source/examples.rst

 ----

 When a contact sends `/link [text]` it replies with `[text]`.
-It's very similar to `/echo`, but never quote original message and if there was a link it will try to get information and attach it.
+It's very similar to `/echo`, but never quote original message and if there was a link it will try to get link preview and attach it.

 Example